VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: VaR super-additivity

-Applying Corollary \ref{coro:NLOD_PhiNI}, we conclude that $\widetilde{\XX}$ is VaR super-additive. \end{proof} We conclude this section by noting that although the NSD and SD properties allow Theorem \ref{thm:Varsuperadditivity} to characterize a broad class of random vectors for which super-additivity is guaranteed, they are not the only indicators of VaR super-additivity.
-The following example illustrates situations in which VaR is super-additive even when neither NSD nor SD is satisfied. \begin{example} Let $\XX=(X_1,X_2)$ be a bivariate random vector.
+We conclude this section by noting that although the NSD and SD properties allow Theorem \ref{thm:Varsuperadditivity} to characterize a broad class of random vectors, they are not the only indicators of VaR super-additivity.
+The following example illustrates situations in which $\XX$ is VaR super-additive even when neither NSD nor SD is satisfied. \begin{example} Let $\XX=(X_1,X_2)$ be a bivariate random vector.

 \begin{itemize}

 \item[(1)] Assume that $\XX$ follows a bivariate Pareto distribution of Type~II with unit scale parameters and shape $0<\alpha\le 1$.
 Its joint DDF is

 Consequently, $X_1$ and $X_2$ have Pareto~(II) marginal CDFs with the same shape parameter: